-The creation of geological maps on the Earth typically includes going into the field to make firsthand observations and measurements of the rocks of interest.
+Creating geological maps on the Earth typically includes going into the field to observe and measure the rocks of interest.

-For situations where the field area is challenging to access, remote sensing data is used as the foundation for making the maps.
+For situations where the field area is challenging to access, remote sensing data is the foundation for making the maps.

 Lunar Crater Tycho is One of The Most Visible Craters on The Moon

-Moon crater Tycho is one of the most visible and important craters on the Moon due to its extensive, bright ray system.
+Due to its extensive, bright ray system, the moon crater Tycho is one of the most visible craters on the Moon.

-The geomorphological map above displays the interior of the crater in more detail than ever before.
+The geomorphological map above displays the crater’s interior in more detail than ever.
 And a higher resolution map of the impact melt deposits below in and around the lunar crater was also made.

-The maps such as these form our understanding of how we can use lunar impact crater deposits to learn about the cratering process.
+These maps form our understanding of how we can use lunar impact crater deposits to learn about the cratering process.